Dalcross Castle: History

 The Frasers of Lovat owned the property and the 6th Lord Lovat built a castle here in 1621.
 (Note: The archaeological notes in the Historic Environment Scotland record are based on sources including MacGibbon and Ross (1887–92) in which it states Dalcross to have been built by the 8th Lord Lovat.
 This matches with numbering of Lord Lovats given in others sources of the period such as MacKenzie (1896), but differs from modern lists.)

 The property passed onto the Mackintoshes soon after.
 Sir Lachlan Mackintosh of Mackintosh, clan chief, died here in 1704.
 By 1731 the next chief, also Lachlan, died and his body was interred at Dalcross so that his people could pay their respects.
 When he was buried in the family vault at Petty some 4,000 people attended with the cortege stretching four miles from Dalcross to Petty.

 Prior to the battle of Culloden the Hanoverian troops mustered here in 1746.

 The house was abandoned, and became ruinous, but it was restored and reoccupied in the 20th century, by descendants of the Mackintosh lairds.
 The restoration of the castle was probably by W L Carruthers, in 1896.

 The castle became a category A listed building on 5 October 1971, and the entrance arch and gate lodge became a category C listed building 17 April 1986.
-In 1987 it was also listed as a Inventory of Gardens and Designed Landscapes in Scotland.
+In 1987 it was also listed as an Inventory of Gardens and Designed Landscapes in Scotland.

 It was bought in 1996 and modernised by Maxwell & Company Architects.
 The project was completed in 2003.

 By 2008 the castle was available for up to 12 guests to stay in.